Tyrn/wei/the-insider-en.typ

 fur hat amidst a hot summer.

      The  final  quarrel  happened at  a party in one of  Shavash's  country houses.
-Bemish attended it - he needed to meet some officials from  Chakhar and hand a check for the election campaign to Shavash.
+Bemish attended it---he needed to meet some officials from  Chakhar and hand a check for the election campaign to Shavash.

      They  were all drunk; Kissur was somewhat more  sober while Shavash was